emmasarge/gallery/README.md

 **7. Settings**

-*Add the hostname of your Heroku App to "ALLOWED HOSTS" in settings.py. the Hostname can be found in the heroku settings < App Name .
+*Add the hostname of your Heroku App to "ALLOWED HOSTS" in settings.py.
+The hostname cis in the heroku settings < App Name .

 **8. Connect repository to Heroku**